cloudcompass/ToIPLabs/docs/LFS173xV2/ACA-PyStartup.md

 There are a lot of options!
 Note the environment variables that you can use as an alternative to using the command line options.
 And don't forget about using an ACA-Py config YAML file.
 So many options for options!

-One more thing for those that might be interested.
+One more thing for those that might be of interest.
 To see how to build ACA-Py, we can take a look at the dockerfile used by the `run_docker` script by running this command:

 ```bash
 cat docker/Dockerfile.run